What Should Be in an AI Acceptable Use Policy? A Canadian MSP’s Field Guide for 2026

 Enforcement and monitoring: how to make the policy actually stick

-Most policies fail not at drafting but at enforcement.
+Most policies survive drafting and die at enforcement.
 I configure five Microsoft 365 controls in a fixed order on every engagement.

 Day one is Conditional Access via Microsoft Entra ID, scoped to Copilot, Claude Enterprise, and ChatGPT Enterprise tenants, requiring MFA and a compliant device.
 Day three is Microsoft Purview AI Hub with DLP for Copilot Studio enabled.
 Day seven is SharePoint auto-labeling against the four data tiers.